 I made Huarache sandals again!
 Yay!
 Huarache sandals are so comfortable to wear and easy to make.
-So, after making Huarache sandals with cork soles and Huarache bathing shoes, I now made Huarache sandals with leather soles.
+After making Huarache sandals with cork soles and Huarache bathing shoes, I now made Huarache sandals with leather soles.
 Apart from soaking the leather soles, it just takes some minutes to make DIY huarache sandals.
-So grab some leather and yarn and make your own huaraches! 😀
+So grab some leather and yarn and make your own huarache sandals with leather soles! 😀

 - leather needle